I painted a landscape in the Rosedale Ravine on a brilliant sunny Wednesday in September.

 Frankly, I was disappointed.
-The two paintings exhibiting the same subject, the same size and chromaticism didn’t help each other as I expected they would: each reinforcing the other by reprising pictorial tactics and stratagems.
+The two paintings exhibiting the same subject, the same size and color scheme didn’t help each other as I expected they would: each reinforcing the other by reprising pictorial tactics and stratagems.
 The two pictures were sullen and mute.
-They seemed resent each other, like equally beautiful sisters at the same party.
+They seemed to resent each other.

 How did that happen?

-The limbic mind does not register the space of a painting as fictional.
-It sees an actual, unfamiliar terrain that could always contain a potential violent threat.
-The fictive space of a landscape painting can appear hospitable and safe, or forbidding and dangerous (in other words: esthetically pleasing or not), depending on how much it excites the “fight or flight” response deep in the brain
+The fictive space of a landscape painting can appear hospitable and safe, or forbidding and dangerous (in other words: esthetically pleasing or not), depending on whether and how much it excites the “fight or flight” response in the midbrain.

-The limbic brain will permit the viewer to relax and enjoy one kind of composition and keep him tense and on edge in the other.
+The midbrain will permit the viewer to relax and enjoy one kind of composition and keep him or her tense in the other.